jonathanjthomas/PestDetect/README.md

 Our solution? - PestDetect!
 PestDetect is a mobile application that places the key to overcoming stored grain pest infestations into the hands of farmers - literally!
 With the frontend created using Expo React Native, PestDetect is a simple-to-use, seamless and deployment-ready application that provides two basic functionalities to farmers - PestSnap and PestBot.
 In PestSnap, farmers can either take or upload a photo of a stored grain pest they have found in their grainary or storage area during one of their routine checks.
 Once they have cropped the photo, it is sent for predicition to an Image Classification model that is deployed on Watson Machine Learning, through a Flask Web App deployed on IBM Cloud Kubernetes.
 The [model](./backend/pestdetect_model/PEST-DETECT-V7.51.h5) is trained on 7000 images for 7 classes of pests - Grain Moths, Grain Borers, Grain Weevils, Grain & Flour Beetles, Flour Moths, Mealworms and Rodents - by fine-tuning and adding to the prebuilt MobileNetV3 model.
 Based on the features it analyses from the image, it predicts and returns to the app the most probable category the pest in the image falls under.

 This prediction received by the app is sent to the Watson Assistant Chatbot we have created ([actions of the chatbot](./backend/Watson_Assistant/PestBot-action.json)).
-The chatbot (utilising the New action-based Watson Assistant) has actions to respond to a prediction of one of the seven pest categories, with suitable sustainable management techniques that promote prevention rather than extermination.
+The chatbot (utilising the new action-based Watson Assistant) has actions to respond to a prediction of one of the seven pest categories, with suitable sustainable management techniques that promote prevention rather than extermination.
 The responses of the chatbot have been prepared using the latest research in the field of pest grain management ([Ahmad R, Hassan S, Ahmad S, et al. (2022) Stored Grain Pests and Current Advances for Their Management.
 Postharvest Technology - Recent Advances, New Perspectives and Applications.
 IntechOpen.
 DOI: 10.5772/intechopen.101503.](https://www.intechopen.com/chapters/79822)).
 However, the average farmer may require some additional clarity on some of the pest prevention and management techniques initially provided to them by the chatbot.
-In order to address the innumerable number of queries a farmer may have, we have empowered our chatbot using one of IBM's newest development WatsonX.
-By building a custom extension, we call the watsonx foundation model and supply it the following:
+In order to address the innumerable number of queries a farmer may have, we have empowered our chatbot using OpenAIs gpt-3.5-turbo model (to be replaced by an LLM from watsonx in the future).
+By building a custom extension, we call the model and supply it the following:
  - a set of system instructions that explain how to respond to the farmer in a simple and comprehensible manner.
 We also instruct it to respond with a 'Sorry, that question is beyond my current scope' message when it is asked a question that is either irrelevant to the pest or unknown to it
  - background information about the specific pest category to provide context and guide its response
  - the user's query